netstart/POCs/mTLS/01-mTLS/README.md

                     log.error("Exception occurred whilst logging http connection pool stats. msg = {}, e = {}", e.getMessage(), e);
                 }
                 log.info("Leaving connectionPoolMetricsLogger");
             }
         };
     }

+    /**
+     *  If the Keep-Alive header is not present in the response, HttpClient assumes the connection can be
+     *  kept alive indefinitely.
+However, many HTTP servers in general use are configured to drop
+     *  persistent connections after a certain period of inactivity in order to conserve system
+     *  resources, quite often without informing the client.
+In case the default strategy turns out
+     *  to be too optimistic, one may want to provide a custom keep-alive strategy.
+     *
+     * */
+    private ConnectionKeepAliveStrategy connectionKeepAliveStrategy() {
+        return new DefaultConnectionKeepAliveStrategy() {
+            @Override
+            public long getKeepAliveDuration(final HttpResponse response, final HttpContext context) {
+                log.info("Instantiating DefaultConnectionKeepAliveStrategy by determining keep alive time ");
+                long keepAliveDuration = super.getKeepAliveDuration(response, context);

+                if (keepAliveDuration < 0) {
+                    keepAliveDuration = DEFAULT_KEEP_ALIVE_TIME_MILLIS;
+                } else if (keepAliveDuration > MAX_KEEP_ALIVE_TIME_MILLIS) {
+                    keepAliveDuration = MAX_KEEP_ALIVE_TIME_MILLIS;
+                }
+                log.info("Keep alive duration = {} ", keepAliveDuration);
+                return keepAliveDuration;
+            }
+        };
+    }